Gillian Keegan: Education Secretary

 Prime Minister Rishi Sunak meets Secretary of State for Education Gillian Keegan in 2022.

 Keegan again endorsed Sunak in the October 2022 Conservative Party leadership election and was appointed Secretary of State for Education.
 She was sworn as a member of the Privy Council on 27 October 2022.

 On 5 January 2023, Keegan represented the British government at the funeral of Pope Benedict XVI.

 In July 2023, Keegan was reported to have suggested that headteachers should collect absent pupils from home in order to return them to school.
 This led to criticism from some school leaders.

 Following an interview on 4 September 2023 with ITV News about the RAAC crisis in a number of schools in England, Keegan, believing the recording had ended, remarked: "Does anyone ever say 'you know what, you've done a fucking good job [be]cause everyone else has sat on their arse and done nothing'?
 No signs of that, no?".
 She later apologised for using profanity and described it as "off the cuff" and "unnecessary".
 Keegan said that she did not expect to be personally thanked for her performance and that it was instead a reference to the Department for Education's "leadership role" in the crisis.
 Earlier that day, it was revealed that the DfE had spent £32 million refurbishing its office space in Whitehall.
 During an interview, Keegan appeared to be unaware of these costs.

 Personal life

 Keegan lives in Petworth in West Sussex with her second husband, Michael, and has two stepsons.

 Michael Keegan is a former Head of Fujitsu UK and Ireland, appointed in 2014.
 He later had a role as a crown representative to the Cabinet Office, managing cross-government relationships with BAE Systems as a strategic supplier to the Government.
-In January 2024 he resigned from his part-time government role during a period of intense scrutiny into the role of Fujitsu and its Horizon software in the Post Office Scandal.
+In January 2024 he voluntarily resigned from his part-time government role during a period of intense scrutiny into the role of Fujitsu and its Horizon software in the Post Office Scandal.

 Keegan and her husband jointly own a house in Petworth, a flat in London, a property in France and a house in Andalusia, Spain.